ColaSlice/Fullstack/README.md

 # Job-application

 ## How To Run The Project

+First, either git clone, or press download in the top right green button called `<Code>` on this repo.

 ### Windows

 Open the project or Fullstack.sln with Visual Studio.
-Navigate to the "run" dropdown botton, choose Fullstack.Backend and run that.
-When that's running (just wait 30-60 seconds on first run), choose Fullstack.Frontend to run the website.
+Right click the Solution node and click `Properties` (Like this)[https://learn.microsoft.com/en-us/visualstudio/ide/how-to-set-multiple-startup-projects?view=vs-2022#to-set-multiple-startup-projects], then select the backend and frontend project.

+When that's done, you can then just press `start`, and it should just work.

 If the website doesn't open automatically, go to your browser URL bar and copy/paste `http://localhost:5262/`